 Ohio governor calls for delay in-person primary voting over coronavirus concerns

-Ohio Governor Mike DeWine announced Monday that he will try to have the state's in-person voting moved to June 2 to comply with Centers for Disease Control recommendations that older and at-risk Americans stay home to avoid contracting coronavirus.
+Ohio Governor Mike DeWine announced Monday that he will try to have the state's in-person voting moved from Tuesday, March 17, to June 2 to comply with the Centers for Disease Control and Prevention's recommendations that older and at-risk Americans stay home to avoid contracting coronavirus.

 "We cannot conduct this election tomorrow, the in-person voting for 13 hours tomorrow, and conform to [CDC] guidelines," DeWine said at a press conference.